Generalized Extensivity: The Principle of Superposition and Generalized Extensivity

 and scalar multiplication $\cdot $

 There are many physical quantities where combinations behave like linear systems and obey the principle of superposition.
 Mass and energy are examples of quantities that exhibit this property, when individual components of mass and energy are combined, the result is the combination of the individual masses and energies.
 Thus both mass and energy are extensive variables.
-On the other hand, temperature is not extensive because it is not additive over sub-systems.
+On the other hand, both temperature and pressure are not extensive because they are not additive over sub-systems.

 The most familiar example of a combination of components that is not extensive is multiplication.
 For a system with a law of combination defined by multiplication:

 with the introduction of a separator function for multiplication, the logarithm,